Divisibility and PrimesReal Life Applications

 People always tried to come up with better, more secure encryption methods, but after some time, they were all broken using yet more advanced algorithms.
 In the Second World War, the German army used the Enigma: a complex machine consisting of a keyboard, rotating wheels and plugs.
 It encrypted messages using one of 158 million million million possibilities (that’s a 158 followed by 18 zeros!).
 The code was widely believed to be unbreakable, but the British Secret Service, led by mathematician Alan Turing, built some of the first computers that managed to decode it.

 Today’s computers are much more advanced, capable of trying millions of possibilities every second.
-To develop better encryption algorithms you have to find a mathematical operations that is difficult for a powerful computers.
+To develop better encryption algorithms, you have to find a mathematical operation that is difficult even for powerful computers.
 Computers are incredibly fast at addition, subtraction, multiplication and division.
 However, as it turns out, computers are very slow at factorising large integers into primes…

 COMING SOON – RSA example with Alice and Bob